Doraku/DefaultEcs/README.md

 ### TextSerializer
 The purpose of this serializer is to provide a readable save format which can be edited by hand.
 ```
-// this must be the first line of the file and will be used to create the World
+// declare the maximum number of entity in the World, this must be before any Entity or MaxComponentCount line
 MaxEntityCount 42

 // this line is used to define an alias for a type used as component inside the world and must be declared before being used